Temporal rich club phenomenon and its formation mechanisms: Results

+Therefore, the aggregate degree $k$ is initially applied as the richness to identify whether a TRC phenomenon exists in the N-nutrient trade network.

-We first report in Figure~\ref{Fig:TRC:M}(a) the trend in the number of club members as the richness threshold increases.
+Fig.~\ref{Fig:TRC:M}(a) reports the trend in the number of club members as the threshold increases.
 There are only two nodes in $\mathscr{G}_{>315}$ that remain permanently stable and fully connected: the Netherlands and the United States.
 This membership is so small as to be meaningless.
-The club that can maintain a stable, fully connected state for more than 20 consecutive years is $\mathscr{G}_{>280}$, which is the state we listed in the bottom plot of Figure~\ref{Fig:TRC:M}(b).
+The club $\mathscr{G}_{>280}$ can maintain a stable, fully connected state for more than 20 years, which is listed in the lower plot of Fig.~\ref{Fig:TRC:M}(b).
 Club members include the Netherlands, the United States, France, China, the United Kingdom, Belgium, Germany, and Spain.
-These eight economies make up the core club of the N-nutrient trade network.
-Referring to the middle plot of Figure~\ref{Fig:TRC:M}(b), this core club is completely central in a larger club $\mathscr{G}_{> 200}$ with 35 members and would be the basis for network production.
-And $\mathscr{G}_{> 200}$ is also the most central part of the overall network $\mathscr{G}$, as shown in the top plot of Figure~\ref{Fig:TRC:M}(b).
+These eight economies constitute the core club of the N-nutrient trade network.
+As shown in the medium plot of Fig.\ref{Fig:TRC:M}(b), this club is central within a larger club $\mathscr{G}_{> 200}$ with 35 members.
+Furthermore, $\mathscr{G}_{>200}$ is the most central part of the overall network $\mathscr{G}$, as depicted in the upper plot of Fig.\ref{Fig:TRC:M}(b).